Q. Help, I’m 76 and want to contribute more to my super, but I’ve been told I can’t!

 Bring forward contributions.

 For many Australians their home is their most valuable asset.
 And many look to sell their home when they finish work, separate, or the kids leave home.
-If you do choose to sell your home you could take advantage of what is known as the downsizer contribution.
+If you do choose to sell your home you could take advantage of what is known as the Downsizer Contribution.
 This is where you can take up to $300,000 of the proceeds (for couples this is $300,000 each) from the sale of your home and put this into super.
 Some conditions apply, such as having to make the contribution within 90 days of settlement.
-This is available to people over age 55 and the even better news is there is no upper age limit.
+This is available to people over age 55 and the even better news is that there is no upper age limit.
 Selling your home might also give you enough money to use the bring forward provisions as well as the downsizer.
-In theory someone could make a downsizer contribution of $300,000 and an after tax contribution of $330,000 totalling $630,000.
+In theory someone could make a downsizer contribution of $300,000 and an after-tax contribution of $330,000 totalling $630,000.
 That’s a lot of money but some people downsizing from valuable homes might be in a position to do that.
-They will need to stay under the total super balance limit of $1.9 million.
+They will need to stay under the total super balance limit of $1.9 million though

-So what are the other main ways to boost your super.
+So what are the other main ways to boost your super?

 Salary sacrifice contributions.